 • Natural and targeted: Coated bead formulations are designed to transport natural substances and release their cargo at pre-determined discrete parts of the small intestine.
 The strict limitation to natural substances as cargo should translate into excellent safety profiles.

-• Reproducible and reliable: Coated beads enablehighly reproducible transit patterns with low inter-individual variability, translating into treatment reproducibility and reliability (has already been demonstrated with APH-012).
+• Reproducible and reliable: Coated beads enable highly reproducible transit patterns with low inter-individual variability, translating into treatment reproducibility and reliability (has already been demonstrated with APHD-012).

 • Versatile: Coated beads are designed to enable variations in cargo formulations and target areas of the intestine, with the potential to address multiple indications.